lpenteri/eos-wallet-app/CONTRIBUTING.md

 ## JavaScript style

-Our JavaScript is formatted in the [JavaScript standard style](https://github.com/standard/standard).
+Our JavaScript is formatted in the [AirBnB JS style](https://github.com/airbnb/javascript).

 ## CSS style